Ma-Vin/typewriter/README.md

 If `TYPEWRITER_PACKAGE_LOG_PACKAGE_<identifier>` is not defined but an other package specific element.
 The `identifier` in lower case will be used as package name instead.

+#### Inheriting configuration parameters

+By setting the property `TYPEWRITER_INHERIT_CONFIG` with a boolean value it is possible to activate inheriting general parameters at package specific appenders and formatters.
+By default this functionality is activated.
+The package-specific appender must still define a target file and is not inherited.

 ### Custom appender and formatter

 It is possible to register or deregister custom appender and formatter together with their configuration provider.